Kasenn/pokeemerald-expansion-kasen/WIP.md

+ENSURE THAT ALL ROCK CLIMB MODELS WORK!!!
+CONTEST SPRITES
+RESIZE ALL EXISTING PLAYER SPRITES

 wild encounter changes
 honey tree mons now have 20% chance to have a hidden ability general change: bidoof/lillipup and pidgey/starly are day encounters, while alolan rattata and hoothoot are night encounters. there may be some cross-over, but it's rare.